publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schI/m__us_usc_t38_s1703.md

 >             “(A) the continuation of the pilot program;

->             “(B) extension of the pilot program to other or all Veterans Integrated Service Networks of the Department;
+>             “(B) extension of the pilot program to other or all Veterans Integrated Service Networks of the Department; and

 >             “(C) making the pilot program permanent.”